 Jones Creek Campground Reservations and Camping Fees

-As for the camping fee, general camping spots are $20, walk-in camping spots are $10, and the group spot is $50 per night.
+As for the camping fees at the Jones Creek Campground, general camping spots are $20, walk-in camping spots are $10, and the group spot is $50 per night.
 There is only a drop box to pay the fee, so bring cash.

 The best camping spot is always a bit debatable, but if you want to be down by the river, then try and get one of the few available spots down on the C Loop.
 To get there, take a left at the fork as you come in and go straight down the hill.
 Granted it will put you down by the group camp spot, but it will also put you as close to the Wilson River as possible.